thymeless.

 support:

-I believe no pill and no herb can heal our bodies on its own. it takes working on multiple levels of our minds, bodies, energies and spirit. it takes a tailor based approach. branching together different sources of support.
+I believe no pill and no herb and no therapy can heal our bodies on its own. it takes working on multiple levels of our minds, bodies, energies and spirit. it takes a tailor based approach. branching together different sources of support.

 concept: tailored suggestions for support from: